ryantanwk/Ghidra-Type-Recovery-Plugin/README.md

 Run the script 'VSA_IR.java' from Ghidra's GUI.

-NOTE: By default, the script processes the function 'main' and prints the results to the file 'MyFile.txt' in the home directory.
+NOTE: By default, the script processes the function 'main' and prints the results to the file "VSAoutput_<function name>.txt" to in the home directory; in the default setting the filename will be "VSAoutput_main.txt".
 Change the function to be processed by changing the variable 'func_name' in VSA_IR.java.
-Change the output location by changing the variable 'output_dir' in VSA_IR.java
+Change the output directory by changing the variable 'output_dir' in VSA_IR.java

 [ghidra]: https://github.com/NationalSecurityAgency/ghidra